microsoft/playwright/docs/src/api/class-accessibility.md

   - `orientation` <[string]> Whether the node is oriented horizontally or vertically, if applicable.
   - `children` <[Array]<[Object]>> Child nodes, if any, if applicable.

  **DEPRECATED** This method is deprecated.
-Please follow our [accessbility testing](../accessibility-testing.md)guide if you need to test page accessibility.
+Please follow our [accessbility testing](../accessibility-testing.md) guide if you need to test page accessibility.

 Captures the current state of the accessibility tree.
 The returned object represents the root accessible node of the page.